How to Protect Yourself from Fatigued Drivers and Drowsy Driving Accidents in West Virginia

 Drowsy Driving: West Virginia Accidents Caused by Drivers Asleep at the Wheel

-Although the mantra “drive alert and stay unhurt” may sound gimmicky, the truth is drowsy driving causes over 300,000 automobile crashes each year.
-Learn the risks of drowsy driving and how to protect yourself in an effort to reduce the number of sleep-related crashes and save lives.
+Although the mantra “drive alert and stay unhurt” may sound gimmicky, the truth is drowsy driving causes over 300,000 automobile crashes and up to 6,000 deaths each year in the U.S. Fortunately, learning more about the risks of drowsy driving and what steps you can take to protect yourself while driving will help keep you and your family safe on West Virginia highways.

 The Drowsy Driving Problem